kingparra/kingparra/README.md

 # Chris King-Parra

-I'm a Cloud Engineer based in the Carrboro, NC area.
+I'm an Engineer based in the Atlanta, GA area.
 My core skills are AWS, Linux, programming, problem analysis, written communication, and a methodical approach to learning.

 My main motivation to work in technology is fellowship with other problem solvers.
 I want to create and participate in an environment that engenders continual self-improvement.
 I also enjoy diving deep into technologies starting from their original design goals, in order to appreciate them from a philosophical perspective.